 Most 3D ultrasounds are elective procedures chosen by parents to either determine the sex of the baby before their 20-week ultrasound appointment or to obtain keepsake photos of the baby in utero as 3D images can look more like an actual baby than the traditional 2D images.

 Medically speaking, 3D ultrasound images can be obtained to help in determining if there are any facial abnormalities or neural tube defects.
-A 3D ultrasound will be obtained the same way as a regular transabdominal ultrasound.
+A 3D ultrasound will be obtained in the same way as a regular transabdominal ultrasound.

 Do you have to take your clothes off for an ultrasound?